gzachariadis/Python.Challenges/README.md

     Options:
       "-h", "--help"            Show this help message and exit "-u", "--username"        Specify your username (required)
-      "-a", "--append"          Create folder structure for missing challenges
+      "-a", "--append"          Append to folder structure (default no)
 ```

-<p align="justify">The append option will essentially call in the background the add.py file with no arguments, for each new challenge, it finds that doesn't exist in your current folder structure.</p>

 ### Step 5 - Create your own Template